dalisoft/dev-env/frontend/creact-react-app/README.md

 ### Documentations

-One of component was documented with docz and works good for now.
+One of component was documented with react-styleguidist and works good for now.
 Showing docs available only for DEV as frontend-devs works in localhost most-time

 Command to run